David-Ernstsson/DavioGrammarQuestPublic/README.md

 I plan to continuously expand Davio with:

 - ➕ New grammar topics and exercises.
+Specific German certificate A1->C1 tests
 - 🎮 Improved gamification for learning.
 - 🔊 More audio examples and hints.